VictorGoic0/SC-Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them? `describe()` is used for breaking up your test suite into specific functions/components that you are testing in this file, while each `it()` is a specific test for that function/component.
 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+TDD makes it so that software only gets added to development once it successfully passes your tests and is proven to work.
+This is useful because it should drastically reduce bugs/unwanted behavior in your code.
 1. Mention three types of automated tests.
+Unit tests, input-output test, integration test.

 ## Project Set Up